-Headlines today are filled with stories about homeowners in financial distress—people who face a lender’s foreclosure on their home.
-Millions of American home owners are wondering what to do.
+We’ve all seen the stories in the media about homeowners in financial distress and people who face a lender’s foreclosure on their home.
+Maybe you personally know someone who went through this, or, worse, perhaps you went through this yourself.
+This difficult period left millions of American home owners wondering what to do.

-Like most crises, this one has produced its share of rumors and misinformation.
-One of the biggest ones is “just let it happen.”
+Like many financial downturns throughout history, the housing crisis produced its share of rumors and misinformation.
+One of the biggest ones was “just let it happen.”
 Why fight back, this line of thinking goes.
 It’s too emotionally draining, and the government’s loan modifications aren’t helping many people.
 Well, that’s only partly true.

-While government loan modification programs have fallen short of the mark so far, there is another solid, sensible option for homeowners.
-It’s called a short sale—a sale to a buyer where the seller’s lender agrees to accept less than the full amount owned.
+While government loan modification programs have fallen short of the mark in the past, there is another solid, sensible option for many homeowners and it’s called a short sale.
+A short sale is a sale to a buyer where the seller’s lender agrees to accept less than the full amount owned.

 Agents who have closed hundreds of these transactions provide this list of reasons: